 GHOST (2023-)

 The first part of the performance is a lecture on grief, AI, the dead, Talmudic philosophy, language, and family history (read a version here).
-The second part is a choreographic concert: 70 minutes of singing and speaking AI-generated text in a bed of synths, piano, viola da gamba, shimmering metal gongs.
-Also: gestures, naps, eating round food, an interruption from a band of horn players conducted by Wayne.
+The second part is a choreographic concert: singing and speaking AI-generated text in a bed of synths, piano, viola da gamba, and shimmering metal gongs.
+Also: gestures, naps, eating round food, and a visitation from a horn band conducted by Wayne.

-GHOST is an attempt to use the structure of an NLP AI system (text archive, text input, text output) as a way to play with the permanent presence of the past.
-An intervention into the conversation around AI and something like music-theatre.
 Speaking and singing as a way to be with the dead, singing as listening.
-The room fills up with memories, the dead aren’t gone.
-And for a moment we’re all just a lot of words from the past, arranged in a new order.
+The room fills up with memories.
+The dead aren’t gone.
+For a moment we’re all just words from the past, arranged in a new order.

-Alongside the performances, Het HEM commissioned a website version of GHOST for The Couch, with audio recordings from 2017-2023, text, video, images, AI system, essay, and a longform interview.
+Alongside the performances, Het HEM commissioned a website version of GHOST for The Couch, with audio recordings (2017–2023), text, video, images, the AI system, an essay, and a longform interview.
 A vinyl record of the music was released on Celestial Excursions (US) / Het HEM (NL) in January 2025.
+(Links above).

 Microscope Gallery, New York, May 18, 2019 (first version)